I See!

 🔍 Jesus chose to combine His saliva with another source, water from the Pool, to heal.
 Perhaps in our culture today, God touches our broken places and then requires that we include doctors, rehab facilities, counselors, trusted friends, pastors, etc to complete His miracles.
 It’s ok to pray AND enlist the help of others.

 Those who opposed Jesus did not recognize Him as the One who actually created the Sabbath.
 The One who created the day of rest for mankind’s benefit.
-The One who knows we need time to regain strength, time to reflect on all that is good, and time to just “be” instead of “do.”
+The One who knows we need time to regain strength, reflect on all that is good, and to just “be” instead of “do.”

 Thoughts to ponder: